3F/3F.github.io/Donation.md

 ### Brief about me

-I am a Software Developer with 10y+ of experience in various fields ...
-Analyzers/Parsers, Compilers/VM, Math, Stats, lot of plugins, libs, tools,… I love 🖼️🎹🎻🚴‍…
+Software architect with 10y+ of experience in various fields ...
+Analyzers/parsers, compilers/VM, math, stats, lot of plugins, libs, tools, opensource, … I love 🖼️🎹🎻🚴‍…

 Today's actual Open (and absolutely Free) public projects you can find mostly on [ GitHub/3F ] (migrated at the end of 2016)